 Focus on Arabic Literature in English Translation

-Broadly applicable to classrooms studying literary translation, the following resources focus on the translation of Arabic literature to English, and are particularly helpful for students and teachers reading Issue 11: Tajdeed, Issue 15’s portfolio of stories and art from Jordan, or other Arabic works in translation.
+Broadly applicable to classrooms studying literary translation, the following resources focus on the translation of Arabic literature to English, and are particularly helpful for students and teachers reading Issue 11: Tajdeed, our annual portfolios of Arabic fiction featuring work from Jordan (Issue 15), Syria (Issue 17), and Sudan (Issue 19), Morocco (Issue 21), or other Arabic works in translation.

 “New” Arabic Writing: Cataclysm in Fast-Forward: Hisham Bustani discusses the fall of romanticism and the rise of experimentalism in contemporary Arabic writing.